ahsanali55/ahsanali55/README.md

 💻 I’m a MERN Stack Developer with a focus on the **MERN stack**
 🔧 I build **responsive web applications** using **React.js, Next.js**
-🧠 Currently diving deeper into backend with **Node.js, Express, MongoDB and PostgreSQL**
+🧠 Currently diving deeper into backend with **Node.js, Express.js, MongoDB and PostgreSQL**
 🌍 Passionate about **remote work** and building impactful products from anywhere
 ✨ Always exploring **new technologies** and **best practices** in the dev world